amrlabib/javascript-essentials/callbackFunctions.md

 ```

-As you can see the value is printed correctly after 1 second, by following the following steps
+As you can see the value is printed correctly after 1 second, by the following steps

 1. Changed `asyncIncrement` function definition to accept 1 argument (the callback function)